-Use this Christmas gingerbread house recipe to make an old fashioned gingerbread house.
+Use this old fashioned gingerbread house recipe to make an old fashioned gingerbread house for the Christmas holiday.
 Create warm family memories that will last a lifetime by inviting your children to help.

 They'll have loads of fun making an awesome gingerbread house from scratch that's beautifully decorated and adds a homey warmth to the Holiday Season.

 Instead of using a store-bought gingerbread house kit, treat your kids by making homemade gingerbread yourself.
 It's really quite easy to do and more affordable too.

 Watch this brief YouTube video that instructs step-by-step how to make a gingerbread house from scratch complete with edible candy decorations:

 Here's the ingredient list for the old fashioned gingerbread house recipe, just if you couldn't copy it down fast enough from the video: